View of Laguna de los Tres and Mt. Fitz Roy in national park Los Glaciares in Patagonia

 Let’s start off with the easy, shall we?

-There are quite a few short hikes in the hiker’s paradise that you can do even if the weather doesn’t want to cooperate – as happens quite often in Patagonia.
+There are short hikes in the hiker’s paradise that you can do even if the weather doesn’t want to cooperate – as happens quite often in Patagonia.

 1. Los Cóndores and Las Águilas